kye01018327/cs422-intro-to-ml/Project2/README.txt

 # Until convergence (no change over one epoch), train weights and bias
     # For each feature vector in the feature dataset,
         # Calculate the activation
-            # This being the sum of the product of the weight vector and feature vector, plus the bias
+            # This being the product of the weight vector and feature vector, plus the bias
         # Evaluate whether the activation aligns with the label (signed margin)
         # If signed margin is negative (activation is opposite direction of label), adjust weights and bias
             # if signed margin is negative (ya <= 0)